 Being consistent with workouts is a critical factor in making progress.
 If you are consistent and thorough with workouts but don’t see progress, there may be another problem.
-It won't matter if these workouts are the perfect routine for strength, power, hypertrophy or endurance, there is still no guarantee you will recover from these workouts.
+It won’t matter if these workouts are the perfect routine for strength, power, hypertrophy, or endurance, there is still no guarantee you will recover from these workouts.

-There are a couple of signs that demonstrate you aren't recovering efficiently after workouts.
+There are a couple of signs that demonstrate you aren’t recovering efficiently after workouts.
 One sign is excessive soreness.
 It’s normal to be sore after a new leg routine or a high volume of interval exercise.
 Although if you continue to be sore after the same exercise routine, that equates to poor recovery.
 A second sign is a lack of motivation to hit the gym.
 For instance, if after an endurance workout you are lacking the motivation to meet for the next session then it’s imperative to look at your recovery methods.
-A third sign of inadequate recovery is a loss of appetite.
-When you are exercising regularly and hard, the appetite tends to increase.
+The third sign of inadequate recovery is a loss of appetite.
+When you are exercising regularly and hard, your appetite tends to increase.
 If there is a sudden drop in appetite, it’s critical to look at what you are doing after an exercise session to ensure you fully recover.

 Whether it’s swimming laps in a pool or taking a boot camp, all exercise is catabolic in nature.
-The physical activity is breaking down tissue.
+Physical activity is breaking down tissue.
 This catabolic process is in muscles as well as ligaments and tendons.
-Think if you could look into a body as a person is exercising and watch the muscles and ligaments work, you would be able to see on a microscopic level is the muscle tissue is broken down during exercise.
+Think if you could look into a body as a person is exercising and watch the muscles and ligaments work, you would be able to see on a microscopic level if the muscle tissue is broken down during exercise.
 Recovery begins once you stop this activity, whatever it may be.
 Switching to an anabolic state is what recovery is all about.
 Most people fail to focus on getting into and staying in this state, and at times will instead do what they can to stay in a catabolic state.

 1. Waiting to Eat

 Postponing a meal after exercise is the biggest mistake that most will make with post-workout nutrition.
-There is a small window of opportunity after a workout to feed your body, Think of your muscles as a sponge; prior to a workout, the muscles are full of nutrients, like a sponge with water, During the workout, nutrients are being used to fuel that workout, so now we are squeezing water out of the sponge, so now at the end of the workout your muscles are like a dry sponge ready and wanting to soak up nutrients.
+There is a small window of opportunity after a workout to feed your body, Think of your muscles as a sponge; prior to a workout, the muscles are full of nutrients, like a sponge with water, During the workout, nutrients are being used to fuel that workout, so now we are squeezing water out of the sponge, so now at the end of the workout, your muscles are like a dry sponge ready and wanting to soak up nutrients.
 Take advantage of this opportunity and feed your body what it wants.
 Do not wait to eat!

 2. I Need More Cowbell… err I Mean Protein

 The second mistake is not eating enough protein.
-Weight training and other forms of resistance training damages muscle tissue so when it comes to recovery, protein should be the first priority.
+Weight training and other forms of resistance training damage muscle tissue so when it comes to recovery, protein should be the first priority.
 Proteins are broken down into Amino Acids and Amino Acids are the building blocks of muscle tissue, In particular, branch chained amino acids also called BCAA’s.
 These are amino acids that help facilitate recovery and reduce muscle soreness after exercise.
 Not only is muscle recovery important but connective tissue recovery is critical as well.
 In addition to being the building blocks for muscle, Amino Acids such as glutamine are the building blocks for glycosaminoglycans, which can be thought of as food for the joints.
 Eating protein post-workout will help not only your aching muscles but also your aching joints.
 Make sure to have a serving of protein after your workout to help speed your recovery immediately.

 3. Avoiding Carbs